 Although Walter Cronkite replaced him as CBS’s evening anchor, Edwards was among the leaders in the field, winning a Peabody award and making his way into the Radio Hall of Fame.

 Edwards headlines were part of the Wendy Warren program for 11 years, 1947-58.
 I learned that at his biography at his archive site at St. Bonaventure University.
 Coincidence department: Thanks to Google, I later discovered that the reference to the program was added to that bio a few years ago at the suggestion of the Metro Washington Old Time Radio Club, which I joined earlier this summer!

-Thanks to another old time radio collector, nicknamed “Nightkey5,” the Internet archive now has three episodes of the Wendy Warren series, which the collector date-checked according to the real-world news reports.
+Thanks to another old time radio collector, nicknamed “Nightkey5,” the Internet archive acquired three episodes of the Wendy Warren series, which the collector date-checked according to the real-world news reports.
 (Two from April, 1948, plus that 1949 broadcast opening with the Alger Hiss trial.)